ArcanaFramework/fileformats/docs/source/index.rst

 *Fileformats* provides a library of file-format types implemented as Python classes.
-The format classes are designed to be used in file-type validation during the construction of data workflows (see Pydra_), and provide a common interface to general methods for manipulating and moving the underlying file-system objects between storage locations.
+The format classes are designed to be used in file-type validation during the construction of data workflows (e.g. Pydra_, Fastr_), and provide a common interface to general methods for manipulating and moving the underlying file-system objects between storage locations.

-Unlike other file-type Python packages, *FileFormats*, supports "file-set" data formats often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).
+Unlike other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).

 File-format types are typically identified by a combination of file extensions and "magic numbers", where applicable.
 In addition to these generic methods,